gunjan1831/Web_Scraper_Using_Django/README.md

  In models.py model for database is created after which commands like "python manage.py makemigrations" and "python manage.py migrate" is used in order to make the table named under class Link here.

+ Changes in views.py
+     for link in soup.find_all('a'):
+        link_address=link.get('href')
+        link_text=link.string
+        Link.objects.create(address=link_address, name=link_text)     #object created
+    data=Link.objects.all()                                           #all objects extracted from db
+    return render(request,'SCRAPER/result.html',{'data': data})

+ For database to show the required changes or save the data(here in this case the links)

+ in admins.py

+ from .models import Link
+# Register your models here.

+admin.site.register(Link)

+Your extracted/scraped links are saved!